Some Weird Facts You May (or may not) Want to Know About Me

 ~ I am completely obsessed with Halloween!
 Every October, my house is the

 creepiest on the street (inside and out).
-But no vampires ...
-I'll explain that below.
+I even have life-sized robotics.
+But no

 ~ My favorite ice cream is Cinnamon and I especially love it with pecan praline